 We had 400,000 apprehensions last year, Chuck.

-In the second year of the George W. Bush administration, there were 1.6 million apprehensions on the U.S. Mexico border.
+In the second year of the George W. Bush administration, there were 1.6 million apprehensions on the U.S.-Mexico border.

-If we treat people with the humanity that they deserve, if we release them from detention into a family case management program to ensure that they follow our laws at a fraction of the cost to improve our security and ensure that the asylum laws that are on the books are followed by this country.
+If we treat people with the humanity that they deserve, if we release them from detention into a family case management program to ensure that they follow our laws at a fraction of the cost to improve our security and ensure that the asylum laws that are on the books are followed by this country, we will be safer, more secure, and we will be living our values.

-Um there's a guy that wants to knock down all barriers.
+There's a guy that wants to knock down all barriers.

 There's a guy that wants open borders.

-Of course we can accept, of course we can pay.
+Of course, we can pay.

 We are spending billions and billions and billions and billions of dollars every year in terms of the impact, the cost on our educational system, our health care system, our criminal justice system.

-Uh we cannot afford to take in the world's population.
+We cannot afford to take in the world's population.

 Of course we do.